Characteristics of Victorian Novel

 Victorian novels are often aimed at teaching readers right from wrong.
 The stories were like lessons on how to live a good life.
 The writers of that time believed books could make people better.

-They filled their stories with clear morals to guide readers towards good behavior.
-For example, Charles Dickens’ novel A Christmas Carol shows the character Ebenezer Scrooge undergoing a transformation from a miserly, selfish man to a generous and compassionate one.
+They filled their stories with clear morals to guide readers towards good behaviour.
+For example, Charles Dickens’ novel A Christmas Carol shows the character Ebenezer Scrooge transforming a miserly, selfish man to a generous and compassionate one.

 It reflected the era’s values where society expected everyone to know and show good morals.
 Books were not just for entertainment; they were tools to help build character and reinforce society’s rules on proper behavior.